-The principal factors influencing the intensity of impacts on wildlife and habitat are: 1) the frequency of recreation and number of users on the landscape; 2) types of recreation and recreationist behavior; 3) season or timing of recreation and 4) the sensitivity of particular species and/or habitat to disturbance.
+The principal factors influencing the intensity of impacts on wildlife and habitat are: 1) the frequency of recreation and the number and concentration of users on the landscape; 2) types of recreation and recreationist behavior; 3) season or timing of recreation and 4) the sensitivity of particular species and/or habitat to disturbance.

 An extensive literature review published by the United States Forest Service (USFS) recommends minimizing the impacts of recreation on wildlife by 1) using social science to understand and direct visitor interactions with public lands, 2) planning new recreation programs and infrastructure to protect sensitive species and habitat, and 3) managing existing recreational programs and infrastructure by consolidating use in durable zones and establishing an adaptive management framework for monitoring and correcting impacts (Miller et al., 2020).
+Other recommendations from relevant literature include spatial restrictions, visitor education, enforcement of existing rules, and limiting visitation (Larson et al., 2016).